 MA in Modern English Literature

-Run by the English Department in Mary Immaculate College since 2002, this highly-successful and popular one-year taught Master of Arts programme in Modern English Literature has graduated over 146 students and 97% of these students have graduated with an honours MA degree.
+Run by the Department of English language and Literature in Mary Immaculate College since 2002, this highly-successful and popular one-year taught Master of Arts programme in Modern English Literature has graduated over 160 students and 97% of these students have graduated with an honours MA degree.
 The programme is delivered through a mixture of synchronous and asynchronous modes, with content provided via a range of interactive online options.
 These include discussion forums, reflection journals, wikis, blogs, vlogs and audio recordings and online seminars.
 Content will be delivered live, with asynchronous options available so you can engage around your own work/home schedule, on campus or online.

-- To widen and deepen student's knowledge and appreciation of English literature and contemporary critical theory
+- Widen and deepen students' knowledge and appreciation of English literature and contemporary critical theory

-- To familiarise students with traditional and modern technological sources for research in English literature
+- Familiarise students with traditional and modern technological sources for research in English literature

-- To equip students with the knowledge and skills required for doctoral studies
+- Equip students with the knowledge and skills required for doctoral studies

 Potential career options include but are not limited to: